asherfsullivan/michelin_map/README.md

 ### Our Questions

 1. Could Yelp data and reviews help predict how many stars a known Michelin restaurant has?
-2. Could Yelp data and review help predict if a given restaurant has any number of Michelin stars or not?
+2. Could Yelp data and reviews help predict if a given restaurant has any number of Michelin stars or not?

 ## Data